 In 2007, a proposal to expand the Pacific Grove Public Library resulted in private donations from local residents of over $550,000.
 Although that project was not pursued by the City, donors to the campaign created a “Stewardship Fund” for future capital improvements.
 Combined with other donations to the library, a total of $736,000 was available to help fund Renewal Project.

 In 2017, members of the library’s three support organizations—the Library Board, the Friends of the Pacific Grove Library and the Library Foundation—along with the Library Director and community volunteers joined together to oversee a capital campaign to raise the remaining needed funds.
-To date, the campaign has received $877,000 in new gifts and commitments, including approval from City Council to direct $400,000 over two years from the city’s general fund, as well as major pledges from both the Friends of the Library and the Library Foundation.
+The campaign has received approval from the City Council to direct $400,000 over two years from the city’s general fund, as well as major pledges from both the Friends of the Library and the Library Foundation.